sharuhaasan/GmailApi/README.md

 DATABASE :   Mysql database............(The table representation of Mysql database is attached below as screenshot)

-Download :   "client_secret_509730660755-rnaj4ujvaun0tvhem1qkoglt7hpgbadn.apps.googleusercontent.com.json" ....(File is attached in mail & Github)
+Download :   "client_secret_509730660755-rnaj4ujvaun0tvhem1qkoglt7hpgbadn.apps.googleusercontent.com.json" ....(File is attached in mail )

 Open Gmail_Api.py file... and Add the path of the above downloaded Json file in "CLIENT_SECRET_FILE".....(remove exisiting Json file path)